AtishaRibeiro/lagartixa/posts/globe/text.md

 We will continue for now with a low res icosahedron (number 1 in [[3icos-numbers]]) as it's easier to visualise what is going on.
 You'll see later that we can use all sorts of shapes as a base!

-In order to connect our points with straight lines that seemingly lie on a sphere we will have to use one of these approximations as our "base" and so our points need to lie on this base.
+In order to connect our points with straight lines that seemingly lie on a sphere we will have to use one of these approximations as our base and so our points need to lie on this base.
 The easiest is to project all our points towards the center of the sphere, and create the projected point on the intersection with our base.
 This is the method I ended up using.

 The general implementation looks something like this: